sharmine-s/sql-databases/sql_bites/03_querying_data.md

 ## Filtering

-So far you've been querying all records from the table, without specifying which ones.
+So far you've been querying _all_ records from the table, without picking the ones you needed.

 We can filter records by adding conditions to the query, with the `WHERE` keyword.
 Here's the general syntax:

 ```
 SELECT [columns to select] FROM [table name] WHERE [conditions];